ArcadeHustle/WatermelonPapriumDump/README.md

 # Project Little Man
 This project details the active efforts to dump the contents of the Watermelon Games Paprium cart.<br>

-The [Paprium Press Release](http://www.paprium.com/press/?language=en) from 03/16/2017 brought many promises that simply never manifested into reality.<br>
+The [Paprium Press Release](http://www.paprium.com/press/?language=en) from 03/16/2017 brought many promises that simply never manifested into reality.
+At this point many people have recieved their Paprium cart, where as many others have not.
+Some of those that have carts in hand, happen to have broken, unusable carts.
+There is no replacement path, there are no support options, you simply have the pleasure of owning a brick.
+What can you do?
+Shitpost?
+Bellyache, and whine?
+Quit being a "little man", and take matters into your own hands?<br>

 [![Paprium launch](http://img.youtube.com/vi/f3CTqTzkgZQ/0.jpg)](https://www.youtube.com/watch?v=f3CTqTzkgZQ)<br>

+The goal of this project is to empower Paprium cart owners to ensure that their investment is protected well into the future.
+Design flaws in the cartridge manufacturing process make it succeptible to failure.
+It is literally a ticking timebomb, and it will likely fail eventually.<br>

 Additional text relevant to this document can be found below:<br>